GambitBSM/gambit-style/README.md

 Formatting should apply gambit formatting rules to all appropriate files:

-- Format C/CXX files by `clang-format
+- Format C/CXX files by `clang-format`
 - PEP8 format Python files by `autopep8`
 - Fix file permissions

+Tidying, on the other hand, should:

+- Analyse files using `clang-tidy` and apply suggestions in place
+- Analyse files using `include-what-you-use` but not apply suggestions (as it is quite opinionated)

 Linting should provide yamllint, pylint and cpplint suggestions (though note that the cpplint suggestions follow google style guidelines):